Back to Blog

 • Every batch of 500 suppressors is checked per the above process.
 This ensures that no weld settings changed and that each batch is verified.

-We follow a strict protocol as a ISO9001-certified manufacturer where we undergo repeated audits, both internally and independently, to ensure we are in complete compliance with all requirements of the ISO 9001 certification.
-It is a commitment to quality that we adhere to because of a simple ideal - Part of our pledge to simplify the silencer buying experience for our customers must include an assurance that our BANISH products are everything we say they are when they leave the warehouse.
+BANISH follows a strict protocol as a ISO9001-certified manufacturer where they undergo repeated audits, both internally and independently, to ensure they are in complete compliance with all requirements of the ISO 9001 certification.
+It is a commitment to quality that they adhere to because of a simple ideal - Part of their pledge to simplify the silencer buying experience for our customers must include an assurance that BANISH products are everything they say they are when they leave the warehouse.

 High Standards for Welding, Testing, and Quality Control Processes